michel1991/ocp-java-11/interfaces/README.md

 Java does not include primitive streams or related functional interfaces for other numeric data types, making options B and D incorrect.
 Option F is incorrect because String is not a primitive, but an object.
 Only primitives have custom suppliers.

+### Which modifiers are implicitly applied to all interface variables?
+(Choose all that apply.)
+* A. protected
+* B. final
+* C. transient
+* D. default
+* E. const
+* F. static
+* G. None of the above

+All interface variables are assumed to be public, static, and final, making options B and F correct.
+The other modifiers, while all Java keywords, cannot be applied to interface variables.
+Note that const is an unused keyword in Java.